Introduction

 Low Light Photography

-Since most of the processions take place at night, mastering low light photography is essential.
-Using a tripod and a fast lens can help you capture sharp images in low light conditions.
+Since most processions happen late at night, low light photography is a must.
+If you have a tripod and use a fast lens you can take sharp images in low light.

 Respecting the Participants

-While it is tempting to get close for the perfect shot, always remember to respect the participants and the sanctity of the event.
-Avoid using flash photography, as it can be disruptive.
+Just because you can take the perfect shot doesn’t mean you need to, do not forget to respect the participants and the sanctity of the event.
+Don’t use flash photography, as it can disturb people.

 Other Attractions in Kandy